pmartynov/Ditch/README.md

 # Ditch
-Creat and broadcast transactions to blockchain
+Create and broadcast transactions to Steem-based blockchains